xav/Grapefruit/doc/index.rst

 you can store them using regular tuples instead of :class:`Color` instances.
 You can then use the class static methods to perform the conversions.

-:class:`Color` stores both the RGB and HSV representation of the color.
+:class:`Color` stores both the RGB and HSL representation of the color.
 This makes possible to keep the hue intact when the color is a pure white due to its lightness.
 However, certain operations work only with the RGB values, and might then